NVlabs/neuralangelo/DATA_PROCESSING.md

 ```

 ## Self-captured video sequence
 To capture your own data, we recommend using a high shutter speed to avoid motion blur (which is very common when using a phone camera).
-A [toy example](https://drive.google.com/file/d/1VJeWYNJEBK0MFIzHjI8xZzwf3_I3eLwH/view?usp=drive_link) is provided for testing the workflow.
+We provide a synthetic [Lego sequence](https://drive.google.com/file/d/1yWoZ4Hk3FgmV3pd34ZbW7jEqgqyJgzHy/view?usp=drive_link) (from the original NeRF) as a toy example video for testing the workflow.
 There are two steps:
 1. [preprocessing](#preprocessing) the data and running COLMAP,
 2. [inspecting](#inspect-and-adjust-colmap-results) and refining the bounding sphere of interest for running Neuralangelo.